kksharma1618/svncherrypicker/README.md

 ```

 I can adjust the response of filter command by --display option.
-I will use "c" to only display number of matched commits. "t" to display response in a table. "j" to return response in json format
+I will use "c" to only display number of matched commits. "t" to display response in a table. "j" to return response in json format.
-I can also adjust which fields to return. "a,d,p,m" author,date,paths,message
+I can also adjust which fields to return. "a,d,p,m" author,date,paths,message.

 So for example:
 ``` bash
 svncp filter --author user1 --paths g:lib/*.js --display t --fields "p,m"